Duncan McArthur: End of War of 1812

 McArthur did not face much action any further, but he was engaged in negotiating treaties with the Indians.
 In 1817, he was one of two commissioners (along with Lewis Cass) who negotiated the Treaty of Fort Meigs, which was signed September 29 of that year with several Native American tribes.

 Serving in the House of Representatives

 McArthur served intermittently thereafter in the Ohio House of Representatives and Ohio State Senate.
-He was elected and served a single term from 1823–1825 in the United States House of Representatives before winning election to the governorship in 1830.
+He was elected and served a single term from 1823 to 1825 in the United States House of Representatives before winning election to the governorship in 1830.
 McArthur served a single term and did not seek re-election.

 Death

 McArthur was buried in Grandview Cemetery, Chillicothe, Ross County, Ohio, US.
 The trust established in his will later became the subject of litigation that went before the U.S. Supreme Court in McArthur v.
 Scott.

 Legacy

 The small village of McArthur, Ohio, the seat of Vinton County, is named for him.

 McArthur founded the city of Greenfield, Ohio in 1799.
 Greenfield is located at N39 21.11958 W83 22.96284 (GPS coordinates), about 21 miles due west of Chillicothe.
 State Route 28, which runs between Greenfield and Chillicothe, in 1973 was named as General Duncan McArthur Highway per act of the 113th Ohio General Assembly.